ionos-cloud/terraform-provider-ionoscloud/docs/resources/autoscaling_group.md

         `type` - (Required)[string] Storage Type for this replica volume.
 Possible values: `SSD`, `HDD`, `SSD_STANDARD` or `SSD_PREMIUM`.
         `user_data` - (Optional)[string] User-data (Cloud Init) for this replica volume.
 Make sure you provide a Cloud Init compatible image in conjunction with this parameter.
         `image_password` - (Optional)[string] Image password for this replica volume.
+        `bus` - (Optional)[string] The bus type of the volume.
+Default setting is 'VIRTIO'.
+The bus type 'IDE' is also supported.
+        `backup_unit_id` - (Optional)[string] The uuid of the Backup Unit that user has access to.
+The property is immutable and is only allowed to be set on a new volume creation.
+It is mandatory to provide either 'public image' or 'imageAlias' in conjunction with this property.
+        `boot_order` - (Optional)[string] Determines whether the volume will be used as a boot volume.
+Set to NONE, the volume will not be used as boot volume.
+Set to PRIMARY, the volume will be used as boot volume and set to AUTO will delegate the decision to the provisioning engine to decide whether to use the volume as boot volume.
+      Notice that exactly one volume can be set to PRIMARY or all of them set to AUTO.
 - `datacenter_id` - (Required)[string] Unique identifier for the resource
 - `location` - (Computed) Location of the data center.